 It was founded by the British governor in 1911 but began to integrate Chinese culture and education into its courses by 1927, when the first degree in Chinese was offered.

-The buildings on the main campus in the mid-levels of Hong Kong Island are some of the only remaining examples of British colonial architecture.
+The buildings on the main campus in the Mid-Levels neighbourhood of Hong Kong Island are some of the only remaining examples of British colonial architecture.
 The Main Building, completed in 1912, is the oldest structure and has been declared a national monument.

-Admissions are extremely selective; there are about 12 applications for every place for an international undergraduate.
-For students from mainland China, one student gets a place for every 31 applications.
+Admissions are extremely selective: there are about 12 applications for every place for an international undergraduate.
+For students from mainland China, only one student gets a place for every 31 applications.

-Undergraduate courses take four years to complete and it is a further year or two for medical programmes.
-All local students are now required to take English and Chinese language courses.
+Undergraduate courses take four years to complete, with a further year or two for medical programmes.
+All local students are now required to take English- and Chinese-language courses.

 HKU graduates have been fundamentally involved in building modern China’s political, economic and cultural landscape.
-Many are also in senior positions in private-sector organisations.
+Many are also in senior positions in the private sector.